mia-platform/documentation/docs/runtime_suite/crud-service.md

 #### Filters with MongoDB Query

-Resources can be filtered using mongo queries.
-It is possible to filter in and or in cascade quoting all of them the properties of resources.
+documents can be filtered using mongo queries.
+It is possible to filter in and or in cascade quoting all of them the properties of documents.
 [More details on the MongoDB site for queries on a resource](Https://docs.mongodb.com/manual/tutorial/query-documents/)

 For example we can look for the super heroes of *female* sex that appeared before *1990* and that have super power *speed* or the name has Marvel inside.